GabrielGustavoMS/loginpage0/README.md

 ---

-This page is avaliable on  <a href="https://gabrielgustavoms.github.io/loginpage0/" target="_blank"> and it was inspired by a tutorial from the <a href="https://www.youtube.com/c/GirlCoding" target="_blank">Girl Coding</a> YouTube channel.
+This page is avaliable on  <a href="https://gabrielgustavoms.github.io/loginpage0/" target="_blank">Github Pages</a> and it was inspired by a tutorial from the <a href="https://www.youtube.com/c/GirlCoding" target="_blank">Girl Coding</a> YouTube channel.
 I made improvements, adding variables to css to control color tone, a button to show or hide password fields, improvements in responsiveness and some other modifications.
 I also created other pages: "Create Account" and "Forgot Password?"

 ---